georf1/Page-Analyzer/README.md

 ---

 ### Description:
-Page Analyzer is a web application that allows you to analyze sites for SEO suitability.
+Page Analyzer is a web application that allows you to analyze sites for SEO suitability

 ### Dependencies:
 This project was built using these tools: